-4 ENERGY USE 4.5 BUILDING DESIGN FOR ENERGY EFFICIENCY

-Eu 13 ENERGY EFFICIENT BUILDING LAYOUT

-To enhance the building energy efficiency through environmentally considered planning and architectural design.

-1 credit for demonstrating the fulfillment of at least 3 items out of the following strategies;

-2 credits for demonstrating the fulfillment of all of the following strategies:

-For residential developments:

-- a) To demonstrate compliance, energy simulation must be provided to show that the average solar irradiance of all facades is lower than 395 kWhr/m2/ apr-oct; - b) Compliance is demonstrated by showing that a site permeability of 20% can be achieved between assessed building and nearby buildings/obstructions; - Demonstrate that 20% of the habitable space can utilise natural ventilation either by the prescriptive approach or the performance approach; - Demonstrate that the OTTV of habitable spaces is less than or equal to 30 W/m2; and - e) Demonstrate that the VDF of habitable spaces are 50% more than the baseline requirements.

-For all building types excluding residential:

-- a) Consideration of built form and building orientation to enhance energy conservation; - b) Consideration of optimum spatial planning to enhance energy conservation; - c) Consideration of building permeability provisions of building features to enhance the use of natural ventilation: - d) Provision of fixed or movable horizontal/vertical external shading devices; and - e) Provision of movable external shading devices for major atrium facade windows or skylights.

-The Client shall submit documentation to demonstrate compliance with the strategy indicators:

-- Clear definition of the objectives of each energy efficient building design, features, evaluated options, applications and verification of the design strategies; - Annual energy saving estimation; - Other relevant supporting documentation for improved and innovative ideas; - Relevant information to demonstrate sufficient effort has been made on the required provisions and considerations, as well as the final design solution that addressed the commitments; and
+4 ENERGY USE 4.5 Building Design for Energy Efficiency Eu 13 ENERGY EFFICIENT BUILDING LAYOUT Exclusions None OBJECTIVE nhance the building energy efficiency through environmentally dered planning and architectural design.
+CREDITS ATTAINABLE 2 PREREQUISITES None CREDIT REQUIREMENT 1 credit for demonstrating the fulfillment of at least 3 items out of the following strategies; 2 crea dits for demonstrating the fulfillment of all of the following strategies: For re esidential developments: a) To demonstrate compliance, energy simulation must be provided to show that the average solar irradiance of all facades is lower than 395 kWhr/m / apr-oct; b) Compliance is demonstrated by showing that a site permeability of 20% can be achieved between assessed building and nearby buildings/obstructions; c) Demonstrate that 20% of the habitable space can utilise natural ventilation either by the prescriptive approach or the performance approach; Demonstrate that the OTTV of habitable spaces is less than equal to 30 W/m; and e) Demonstrate that the VDF of habitable spaces are 50% more than the baseline requirements.
+For a I building types excluding residential: a) Consideration of built form and building orientation to enhance energy conservation; b) Consideration of optimum spatial planning to enhance energy conservation; Consideration of building permeability provisions of building features to enhance the use of natural ventilation; d) Provision of fixed or movable horizontal/vertical external shading devices; and e) Provision of movable external shading devices for major atrium facade windows or skylights.
+Assessment Client shall submit documentation to demonstrate compliance with rategy indicators: • Clear definition of the objectives of each energy efficient building design, features, evaluated options, applications and verification of the design strategies; • Annual energy saving estimation; • Other relevant supporting documentation for improved and innovative ideas; • Relevant information to demonstrate sufficient effort has been made on the required provisions and considerations, as well as the final design solution that addressed the commitments; and final design solution that addressed the commitments; and

-ENERGY USE (EU) EU 13 ENERGY EFFICIENT BUILDING LAYOUT